cs3110/textbook/interp/typecheck.md

 `x` to `t`.
 If `x` was already bound in `ctx`, then that old binding is replaced by the new binding to `t` in `ctx[x -> t]`.

-With all that machinery, we can at least define what it means to be well typed:
+With all that machinery, we can at least define what it means to be well
-An expression `e` is **well typed** if there exists a type `t` for which `{} |- e : t`.
-The goal of a type checker is thus to find such a type `t`.
+typed: An expression `e` is **well typed** in context `ctx` if there exists a type `t` for which `ctx |- e : t`.
+The goal of a type checker is thus to find such a type `t`, starting from some initial context.

-In practice, it's rare that a language truly uses the empty context to determine whether a program is well typed.
+It's convenient to pretend that the initial context is empty.
+But in practice, it's rare that a language truly uses the empty context to determine whether a program is well typed.
 In OCaml, for example, there are many built-in identifiers that are always in scope, such as everything in the `Pervasives` module.
-We won't worry about that detail in our presentation here.